Lorenzo-Code/FAXMarketPlace-Backend/README.md

+## Tests

+Your project includes several tests organized as follows:

+- **CoreLogic Tests**: Located in `tests/corelogic/`, these test the CoreLogic utilities and integration.
+- **AI Tests**: Located in `tests/ai/`, these include tests for AI search functionalities.
+- **Examples**: Found in `tests/examples/`, showcasing implementations and demos.

+To run your tests, navigate to the appropriate directory and execute the test files using Node.js or PowerShell depending on the file type.

 ## Getting Started

 We provide a sample app using Node.js that you can deploy on App Platform.
 These steps will get this sample application running for you using App Platform.